Caring for someone with dementia

 If the person you care for drives, the law requires them to tell DVLA about their diagnosis.
 A diagnosis of dementia doesn't automatically mean someone has to stop driving straight away – what matters is that they can drive safely.

 Not sure where to start?
 Our checklist gives helpful tips to make sure you get the support and information you need as a carer.

 How can I support someone as their dementia progresses?

-In the later-stages of dementia the person may become increasingly dependent on others for their care.
+As a person's dementia reaches its later stages, they become increasingly dependent on others for their care.

-They may have severe memory loss at this stage and fail to recognise those close to them.
+They may have severe memory loss and no longer recognise those close to them.
 They may lose weight (especially if chewing and swallowing are difficult), lose their ability to walk, become incontinent, and behave in unusual ways.

 Not everyone will show all these signs, and some people may show them earlier on in the illness.

 If the person you care for has to be admitted to hospital, this can be disorientating for them.

 You can help by asking for the name of someone to contact with any questions or concerns about the person's care.
 Tell them and other staff that the person has dementia and ask to be kept informed and involved in decision making.